 Relevant experience means experience of solemn trials in the Sheriff Court for those seeking the Right of Audience in the High Court.

 Candidates who have been practising members of the Faculty of Advocates may count their experience in that capacity.
-The Council will, in exceptional cases, consider experience for solicitors who have been practising members of the bar in England, Wales, Northern Ireland or another member State of the European Union; or who have had relevant experience of court work as a solicitor in England, Wales, Northern Ireland or another jurisdiction.
+The Council will, in exceptional cases, consider experience for solicitors who have been practising members of the bar in England, Wales, Northern Ireland or another member state of the European Union; or who have had relevant experience of court work as a solicitor in England, Wales, Northern Ireland or another jurisdiction.

 Application forms should be completed as fully and legibly as possible.
-If the information given is not sufficient, this may lead to a delay while further information is sought.

 The information to be given in part three of the application form about relevant experience should be restricted to cases in which a trial, proof, debate or appeal to the Sheriff Principal has taken place.
 Experience in other courts (including the court for which any candidates are seeking Rights of Audience) should be included in the section 'Other Experience'.
 Candidates should restrict themselves to cases which have been set down for trial, proof, debate or appeal as the case may be.
 Cases which have not yet reached that stage should not be included.
 Candidates should indicate the role in which they were involved including whether they have appeared personally in the Court of Session either in Chambers or at the Vacation Court.